mochammad-farel/mochammad-farel/README.md

 Computer science students at BINUS University who taking major in artificial intelligence and project enthusiast that contains deep learning and machine learning model

+## Work experience
+Data Scientist Intern at PT Telkom Indonesia, Tbk. with one year work experience

+My works while taking a role as Data Scientist Intern are:
+- 📊 Collected, audit and processed raw data into datasets
+- 🖼️ Analyzed the performance of predictive models and draw conclusions about the process from the models.
+- ✈️ Deploy predictive model with Flask and FastAPI.
+- 🔤 Finetuning BERT model for optimize NER (Named Entity Recognition) task.
+- 😆 Developed sentiment detection based on tweets using XGBoost Classifier.
+- 👨‍🦱  Developed gender detection based on username and text tweets using Linear Regression and Convolutional Neural Network.
+- 📰 Developed News Magnitude Classification with Convolutional Neural Network.

 ## Campus activity